JupiterOne/typescript-tools/README.md

 This Node.js package provides a baseline set of dependencies, configuration, and scripts that can be used by other TypeScript projects.

-This Node.js package is opinionated and comes bundles with the following
+This Node.js package is opinionated and comes bundled with the following
 dependencies:

 - `typescript`